CBIIT/cadsr-services/als-parser/readme.txt

 mvn clean package

-To run the application using jar file from the main project directory: java -jar target/testspringboot-0.0.1-SNAPSHOT.jar

 Run the JAVA application
 1. Eclipse IDE
 Run the main class - AlsParser as a JAVA application